seanpmaxwell/jet-schema/README.md

 ### Getting Started 🚦
 First you need to initialize the `schema` function by importing the `jet-logger` function.
 - `jetLogger` accepts two optional arguments:
-  - an array-map of which default value should be used for which validator-function: you should use this for frequently used validator-functions where you don't want to declare a default value every time.
+  - an array-map of which default-value should be used for which validator-function: you should use this option for frequently used validator-function/default-value combinations where you don't want to set a default value every time.
   - The second is a custom clone function if you don't want to use the built-in function which uses `structuredClone` (I like to use `lodash.cloneDeep`).
 <br/>

-Usually what I do is create two files under my `util/` folder: `schema.ts` and `validators.ts`.
-In `schema.ts` I'll import and call the `jet-schema` function and import the apply defaults to any custom validators I've made.
+When setting up **jet-schema** for the first time, usually what I do is create two files under my `util/` folder: `schema.ts` and `validators.ts`.
+In `schema.ts` I'll import and call the `jet-schema` function and apply any frequently used validator-function/default-value I have.
 If you don't want to go through this step you can import the `schema` function directly from `jet-schema`.
 ```typescript
 // "util/type-checks.ts"
 // IMPORTANT: you should use type-predicates when writing validator functions.